-- handles the necessary flows of information on the investigations on whistleblowing reports performed and the related periodic reporting to the Chairman of the Board of Directors, the CEO, the control and oversight bodies of Eni SpA, its subsidiaries, and other competent parties, in line with the relevant Eni regulatory instruments; - carries out the necessary preparations required for the engagement of the audit firm with the support of other competent departments pursuant to applicable law, as well as verifies that the firm continues to satisfy the independence requirements throughout its appointment, reporting on such to the Board of Statutory Auditors of Eni SpA, also in its capacity as the Internal Control and Financial Auditing Committee; - provides specialist support to management in Eni's ICRMS in order to promote the effectiveness, efficiency and integration of controls into business processes, as well as advisory services aimed at providing specialist support to Company management in the creation of value added and improving Eni's governance processes and risk management and control by participating in dedicated, inter-functional working groups established within Eni's organisation, while also overseeing training on ICRMS issues, contextualised within the scope of the various businesses.
+- · carries out the necessary preparations required for the engagement of the Audit Firm, with the support of other competent departments pursuant to applicable law, as well as verifies that the firm continues to satisfy the independence requirements throughout its appointment, reporting on such to the Board of Statutory Auditors of Eni SpA, also in its capacity as the Internal Control and Financial Auditing Committee; - provides specialist support to management in Eni's ICRMS in order to promote the effectiveness, efficiency and integration of controls into business processes, as well as advisory services aimed at providing specialist support to Company management in the creation of value added and improving Eni's governance processes and risk management and control by participating in dedicated, inter-functional working groups established within Eni's organisation; also oversees training on ICRMS issues, contextualised within the scope of the various businesses.

-The Internal Audit function works in accordance with the International Standards of the profession and the Code of Ethics issued by the Institute of Internal Auditors; with reference to the management of whistleblowing reports, activities are carried out in accordance with the relevant company legislation, aligned with national and international best practices, as well as relevant Italian legislation (L.179/2017).
+The Internal Audit function works in accordance with the International Standards of the profession and the Code of Ethics issued by the Institute of Internal Auditors170; with reference to the management of whistleblowing reports, activities are carried out in accordance with the relevant company legislation, aligned with national and international best practices171, as well as relevant Italian legislation (Law No.179/2017).